 It’s helpful for anyone interested in a career as a process technician in the oil and gas industry to see a broad overview.
 Exploring the oil and gas industry involves the process of searching for potential underground reservoirs of crude oil and natural gas.
 Engineers conduct geological surveys, analyze seismic data, and drill exploratory wells to identify viable extraction sites.

 Once located, companies estimate the size of the oil and gas reserves before moving to the extraction and refining stages.
-Once extracted, oil and gas is sent to refineries and turned into useful products like gasoline, motor oil, grease, heating oil, natural and propane gas, and plastic for residential and commercial use.
+Once extracted, oil and gas are sent to refineries and turned into useful products like gasoline, motor oil, grease, heating oil, natural and propane gas, and plastic for residential and commercial use.
 Refineries need process technicians to manage the production lines for converting raw materials to finished products.
+Contact ITI Technical College today for more information about process technology: oil and gas industry.

 Process Technology: Oil And Gas Industry Key Components